ljmartin/dockop/README.md

 I fit a GAM to the _in vitro_ hit rate data in Lyu et al, which nicely shows the dip in hit rate at very high ranks (referred to by Shoichet/Iriwn as "the scum [that] rises to the top").
 This also helps to define a cut-off point - we might not care for the top 50,000 ligands if, for example, the library is 300 million and 30,000 of them are going to be 'scum'.
 Instead, I set the cut-off to 0.3%, which has about a half-maximal hit-rate.
 In any practical setting, the hit rates achieved below this cut-off (including the scum to be honest) would be more than acceptable.

 With a cut-off, we can now binarize the ligands into 'high-scoring' and 'low-scoring' classes, and use a classifier, i.e. logistic regression.
-Comparing some fingerprints and logistic regression using the average precision metric:
+Comparing some fingerprints and logistic regression using the average precision metric on the AmpC dataset:

 ![fpcomp](./figures/fpsize_logreg.svg)

-Below you can see that the D4 receptor dataset performs a bit worse in all expertiments.
-If you are concerned about the fingerprint search overfitting at the AmpC receptor, note that Morgan fingerprints with pharmacophoric invariants still perform best on the D4 dataset:
+While the D4 receptor dataset is a bit more difficult to classify, the same trend appears:

 ![fpcomp2](./figures/fpsize_logreg_d4.svg)